Getty Images

 "Within a 24-hour period, the pace and operational tempo of our command changed," said Schuyler Moore, CTO of U.S. Central Command, during a panel discussion on Oct.
 8 at the Nvidia AI Summit in Washington D.C.

-Operationally, Central Command saw an increase in the number of meetings, as well as the need for summaries of those meetings.
+While this meant a big shift on the ground, it also led to a management change.
+Operationally, Central Command saw an increase in the number of meetings as well as the need for summaries of those meetings.

-"Suddenly, this crushing weight descended on our staff for the requirement to suddenly participate, summarize and push all of this information that was related to critical events in a timely way not only within our own command, but also outside of our command, to the National Security Council and more," Moore said.
+"Suddenly, this crushing weight descended on our staff for the requirement to suddenly participate, summarize and push all of this information that was related to critical events in a timely way not only within our own command but also outside of our command, to the National Security Council and more," Moore said.

 Finding a way with GenAI